curvedinf/dir-assistant/README.md

 Once enabled, the assistant will ask for confirmation on any change you request to modify files.
 The assistant will only change one file at a time, so for multi-file changes, you must make multiple prompts.
-If your prompt does not involve a file modification, the assistant will not make any updates and it will work as though `COMMIT_TO_GIT` is off.
+If your prompt does not involve a file modification, the assistant will not make any updates, and it will work as though `COMMIT_TO_GIT` is off.
 To undo a commit, type `undo` in the prompt.

 ## Running